 As we touched on above, you will need to specifically request unemployment protection within your income protection policy.
 In the current environment, it could be a godsend!

-It seems inevitable that some companies in the UK will go under in short to medium-term.
+It seems inevitable that some companies in the UK will go under in the short to medium term.
 They may owe employees significant funds with regards to wages, holiday pay, notice funds and redundancy payments.

 Thankfully, the National Insurance fund is there to fund payments where companies are unable to do so.
 If you have a claim against your previous employer, who is now out of business, you need to go through the Insolvency Service will make an application on your behalf to the National Insurance fund.
 You will not miss out on your entitlement!

 You will receive statutory redundancy from the National Insurance fund which may or may not differ from that which your employer would have paid out under normal circumstances.
 It is extremely unfortunate, but the coronavirus pandemic has wreaked havoc on many company balance sheets.